Our 2.99% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 The Path of Inflation

-Here's a look at the inflation rate over the past year — still cooling from a high of 8.1% reached in June 2022.
+Here's a look at the inflation rate over the past year — which has cooled to the Bank of Canada's target from a high of 8.1% reached in June 2022.

 Total CPI (Consumer Price Index) is represented as an annual inflation rate (headline inflation), which appears in the media the most.
-It reflects the percentage of the year-over-year price change for a weighted basket of goods (including volatile ones, like gas and food).
+It reflects the year-over-year price change percentage for a weighted basket of goods (including volatile ones, like gas and food).

-Core inflation is closely monitored by the Bank of Canada.
+Core inflation is closely monitored by the BoC.
 We show the average of trim and median, which strip out extreme price volatility to get to the 'core' of price movements.

 CPIX excludes the most volatile price components and strips any effect of indirect tax changes on what's left (hence the X).
-The central bank stopped using this measure in 2016, though many feel it should still be used to show the 'bare' impact of price changes.
+The BoC stopped using this measure in 2016, though many experts still use it to gauge the 'bare' impact of price changes.

 Are fixed rates coming down?